The following is a conceptual diagram of the modular layers:

 The sbt launcher provides a generic container that can load and run programs resolved using the Ivy dependency manager. sbt uses this as the deployment mechanism, but it can be used for other purposes.

-One of the clients will be the “terminal client”, which subsumes the commandline sbt shell.
-Other clients that are planned are integration with the IDEs.
+One of the clients will be the “terminal client”, which subsumes the command line sbt shell.
+Other clients that are planned are IDE integrations.

 This website’s source.